DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 Auxiliary Rip Fence

 A good rip fence has three mandatory requirements.
-It must be parallel to the blade to ensure accurate cuts, adjust smoothly, and when locked in a new position, it must maintain a square and parallel cut.
+It must be parallel to the blade to ensure accurate cuts and adjust smoothly, and when locked in a new position, it must maintain a square and parallel cut.

-The rip fences provided with both the Bosch and the DeWalt meet these minimum requirements.
+The rip fences provided by both the Bosch and the DeWalt meet these minimum requirements.
 However, both go a step further with extra features, which are very convenient to have.

 Both have a mechanism presenting a thinner edge for narrow rip cuts.
 Using a full face rip-fence for very narrow rip cuts tends to pinch the offcut between the moving blade and the fence face, trapping the wood and throwing the offcut back toward you.
 With this design, the smaller fence edge allows the offcut to drop to one side, reducing the tendency to kick it back.
 Also, it’s easier to get your push stick onto the edge of the wood.